DocumentAlchemy/document-alchemy-cli/docs/xhelp-split.md

 split <FILE> - break a PDF document into collection of individual pages
 Usage: document-alchemy [OPTIONS] split <FILE>

+Command-Specific Parameters
+  -r, --range  page range to include in the archive

 Common Parameters
   -a, --api-key  DocumentAlchemy API key
   -o, --out      file to write to; when absent or '-', stdout is used